Petition to Attend a Non-Approved Program/University

-Students interested in attending a program that is not on the approved list must submit a petition to have the program approved on a one-time basis.
-A complete petition comprises:
+Students interested in attending a program that is not on the approved list must petition to have the program approved on a one-time basis.

-- a letter describing the relevance of the program to the student’s academic program at Princeton and why current approved programs do not meet the student’s academic needs;
+- a letter describing the relevance of the program to your academic goals at Princeton and why current approved programs do not meet your academic needs;

-- support from a faculty member who can assess the program either because of his/her area of expertise or because of a knowledge of the program/university.
+- a letter of support from a faculty member who can assess the program either because of his/her area of expertise or because of knowledge of the program/university.

 Petitions will not be accepted for the following programs: